The Perfect First Baitcasting Reel (Buyers Guide)

 Buying your first baitcasting reel is a daunting task.
 This is because there are many reels on the market.
 Plus these days reel manufacturers make baitcasting reels with tons of internal features.
 Most beginners aren’t sure where to start which increases their confusion.
 Whereas intermediate and experts relish the debate of which reel is best.

 To gain experience you need to take vital steps to move from a newbie to an enthusiast angler.
-The first step to make is to learn about mastering the baitcasting reel.
+The first step to make is to lean about mastering the baitcasting reel.

-For newbies, I wrote this buyers guide all about baitcaster reels.
+For newbies, I wrote this guide all about buying a baitcaster reels.
 Read on to learn first what a baitcasting reel is and the method to cast with one.
 Following this is a complete guide about the vital factors in selecting your first baitcast reel.

 A baitcasting reel is a device that unlike spinning reels sits on top of a fishing rod.
 It consists of line that’s fixed onto a bearing-supported revolving spool.
 This spool has gears set up in such a way that with one turn of the handle, the spool revolves multiple times.
 It differs from a spinning reel by allowing the angler to control the spool revolution via their thumb.